maypena/chefy/README.md

-# Chefy using Claude AI
+# Chefy using mistralai
-This project takes a list of ingridients from the user and sends a call to Claude API to provide a recipe!
+This project takes a list of ingridients from the user and sends a call to mistralai API to provide a recipe!